IARAN Fellowship Programme

 Mariana Merelo Lobo

 Mariana is a humanitarian and development practitioner with specific expertise in collaborative leadership development, action learning, coaching and facilitation of groups and individuals.
-Mariana currently lives in the Netherlands, with her husband and two children.
+An accredited Associate of the Partnership Brokers association, Mariana combines over 15 years’ experience working with international humanitarian organisations in a variety of settings.
+She currently lives in the Netherlands, with her husband and two children.

 Matt is a researcher, data scientist and writer based in London.
 Matt provides foresight for British Red Cross, focussing on their UK services.
 Matt also writes a column for SAPIENS magazine about anthropology and artificial intelligence.